contagon/handbook/handbook/8-elders-quorum.md

 #### 8.2.1.3 Activities

 Elders quorum presidencies may plan activities.
 The president oversees activities.
-He may ask a counselor or another quorum member to take the lead in planning and carrying them out (see [8.3.5](8-elders-quorum.md#835-additional-callings)).
+He may ask a counselor or another quorum member to take the lead in planning and carrying them out (see [8.3.5](8-elders-quorum.md#835-additional-callings-and-assignments)).
 Presidencies discuss activities with the bishop as part of their planning.

 Activities should strengthen quorum members’ desires to make and keep covenants and give them opportunities to gather and serve together.
 Activities should help accomplish the purposes of elders quorums (see [8.1](8-elders-quorum.md#81-purpose-and-organization) and [8.1.1](8-elders-quorum.md#811-purpose)).

 ### 8.2.2 Caring for Those in Need

 As followers of Jesus Christ, elders quorum members have a responsibility to reach out in love to those in need.
 Individually and as a quorum, they seek ways to serve others in the ward and community.
 Where it is available, [JustServe.org](https://www.justserve.org) suggests community service opportunities.

+2:43

+How to Care for Those in Need

 For more information about how members of the elders quorum and Relief Society care for those in need, see [22.6.2](22-providing-for-temporal-needs.md#2262-relief-society-and-elders-quorum-presidencies).